Linear programming bounds for hyperbolic surfaces: Linear programming

 This is called ``linear programming'' because the inequalities are linear in the sense that any positive linear combination of functions that satisfy the inequalities still satisfies the inequalities.
 However, the function to be optimized (the resulting bound) is not linear in $f$.
 Moreover, the space we are optimizing over is infinite-dimensional and there are infinitely many inequalities to check (one at each point in the specified intervals).
 For these reasons, classical linear programming algorithms do not work well, which led Cohn and Elkies to devise the following strategy (adapted here to our setting).

 The idea is to consider functions $f$ of the form $f(x) = p(x^2) e^{-x^2/2}$ where $p$ is a polynomial.
 Such a function is automatically admissible since its Fourier transform takes the form $\what{f}(y)=q(y^2) e^{-y^2/2}$ for some polynomial $q$, hence defines an entire function with super-exponential decay in any horizontal strip.
 Moreover, the map $p \mapsto q$ is linear.
-In fact, it is diagonal with entries $(-1)^n$ with respect to the basis of generalized Laguerre polynomials $L_n^{(-1/2)}$.
-The upshot is that it is possible to impose linear equations on both $f$ and $\what{f}$ \emph{simultaneously}.
+In fact, it is diagonal with entries $(-1)^n$ with respect to the basis of generalized Laguerre polynomials $L_n^{(-1/2)}$, which in turn are related to the Hermite polynomials $H_{2n}$ by

+The upshot of the linearity of the map $p\mapsto q$ is that it is possible to impose linear equations on both $f$ and $\what{f}$ \emph{simultaneously}.
 All one has to do is solve a linear system of equations to find the coefficients of $p$ and $q$.
 The conditions we impose are that $f$ and $\what{f}$ have double zeros at certain points $x_1,\ldots , x_m$ and $y_1,\ldots,y_n$ respectively.

 The reason for imposing double zeros is that it prevents local changes of sign and with enough double zeros at appropriate locations we are usually able to find some functions $f$ and $\what{f}$ that satisfy the required inequalities.
-Once we find such suitable zeros we then try to wiggle them to decrease the resulting bound, then add more zeros and repeat.
+This is done by hand through trial and error.
+Once we have found such suitable zeros, we try to wiggle them to decrease the resulting bound (using standard optimization routines from \texttt{SciPy}), then add more double zeros to the right of the previous ones and repeat.
+When we increase the genus for a given invariant, we restart this procedure but take as input a subset of the double zeros found for the previous genus.

-For sphere packing bounds this scheme appears to converge quickly to a unique optimal function $f$ in each dimension.
+For sphere packing bounds this optimization scheme over double zeros appears to converge quickly to a unique optimal function $f$ in each dimension.
 We have not found this to be the case for hyperbolic surfaces.
 One important difference is that for sphere packings, Cohn and Elkies assume that $f$ and $\what{f}$ have the same double zeros and the situation is fairly symmetric.
-This is not the case with the Selberg trace formula and the actual optimizers for our problems appear to either have only finitely many zeros in some cases (but not their Fourier transform).
+This is not the case with the Selberg trace formula and the actual optimizers for our problems appear to have only finitely many zeros in some cases (but not their Fourier transform).
 Indeed, imposing more zeros for $f$ usually makes our bounds worse and the zeros have a tendency to fly off to infinity or collide when we run the optimizer.

 The strategy we have described above is the one we use in low genus (or for small systole).
 In high genus (or for large systole), our asymptotic bounds are obtained by using special test functions related to Bessel functions and optimizing over certain parameters.